Maine Halibut Niçoise

 Let the fish cook undisturbed until it releases easily from the pan, 2 to 3 minutes.
 Flip the fish over, add the butter to the pan, and put the pan in the oven.
 Roast until the fish is just cooked through and golden brown, 4 to 5 minutes, depending on the fillets’ thickness.
 About halfway through the cooking, pull out the pan to baste the fish with the butter and check for doneness.
 When cooked, the flesh will feel slightly firm and will begin to flake and separate a bit.
 Transfer the fish to a plate and allow it to rest for a few moments.
 Be sure to reserve any pan juices.

-Make the tapenade: combine the olives, anchovy, garlic, and parsley leaves in a food processor.
+Meanwhile, make the tapenade: combine the olives, anchovy, garlic, and parsley leaves in a food processor.
 Pulse until the mixture is coarsely chopped.
 Add the olive oil and lemon juice and pulse again until just combined.

 Divide the lettuce among 4 plates, arranging it in a small circle.
 Top each with a small mound of potatoes, green beans, and tomatoes.
 Give each person a halibut steak and drizzle it with any remaining pan juice.
 Top each halibut with a poached egg, followed by a spoonful of tapenade.
 Squeeze a lemon wedge over each plate and garnish with edible flowers, if desired.
 Tuck in immediately.